drouyang/pmtlock/README.md

 in proceedings of the 9th ACM SIGPLAN/SIGOPS International Conference on Virtual Execution Environments (VEE '13).

-# V3.0 Patch
-### pmtlock v3.0 (Linux 3.12+, tested on Linux 4.0)
-* pmtlock-v3.0.patch

-### pmtlock-lt
-Optimized lightweight pmtlock implementation.

-pmtlock-lt = pmtlock-compact + pmtlock-static

-* 1-pmtlock-compact.patch: reduced lock size
-* 2-pmtlock-static.patch: static timeout threshold update, this patch depends on 1-pmtlock-compact.patch

 # Tools
+* fairbench: spinlock fairness benchmark.
+It creates N kthreads on N cores competing for the same lock, and reports the lock acquisition distribution as well as the time consumed.
 * parameter: online tuning of the timeout parameter
-* lock\_fairness: create N kthreads on N cores, competing for the same lock and report lock acquisition distribution and the time consumed.
 * overhead: measure average lock/unlock latency

 ## Updates

 ### 07/08/2015
-pmtlock-lt: ported pmtlock to Linux 4.0.5, compatible with Linux 3.12+ (pmtlock-v3.0), augmented with an optimized lightweight implementation (pmtlock-lt).
-Added new kernel modules for evaluation.
+Added pmtlock-v3.0, supports Linux 3.12+, tested on Linux 4.0.

+v3.0 patches adopts a compact implementation (pmt-cpt), plus a statc timeout update scheme (pmt-cpt-st).
+Those improvements reduce the pmtlock size by half, yields a simpler implementation, while ensuring the same level of performance and fairness comparing to v2.0 implementation.

+* pmt.patch: ported v2.0 to linux 3.12+
+* pmt-cpt.patch: reduced lock size
+* pmt-cpt-st.patch (pmtlock-v3.0.patch): reduce lock size, plus static timeout threshold update.

+Added fairbench for spinlock fairness evaluation.

 ### 11/22/2013
 Linux kernel 3.12 upstreamed the paravirt ticket spinlock patch, which changes